Persuasive Privacy: Introduction

 Our new framework for privacy is developed rigorously and systematically using game theory.
 We make explicit assumptions to establish our framework and discuss their merits and necessity.
 Our approach allows for a semantics-first understanding of data privacy, where each assumption can be tested against real-world considerations, and provides privacy definitions which are easy to interpret, communicate and tailor because the framework is constructed from an agent-based game.
 In contrast, semantic interpretations of DP have been constructed post-hoc \citep{kasiviswanathanSemanticsDifferentialPrivacy2014, wassermanStatisticalFrameworkDifferential2010} and can be difficult to understand \citep{nanayakkaraWhatAreChances2023a, cummingsNeedBetterDescription2021}.
 We address this limitation whilst facilitating future work to relax or modify our assumptions when they are not well suited to a particular use case.

 We show that privacy definitions generated by our framework satisfy a composition property and a weaker version of the standard post-processing inequality.
-We discuss an agent-based interpretation of the standard post-processing inequality, and show how it is trivial to ensure that it holds in practice for our definitions.
-We also show how our framework encompasses pure $\varepsilon$-DP and probabilistic $(\varepsilon, \delta)$-DP.
+We discuss an agent-based interpretation of the standard post-processing inequality, and show how it is trivial to ensure that it holds in practice.
+We show how our framework encompasses pure $\varepsilon$-DP and probabilistic $(\varepsilon, \delta)$-DP, whilst a minor change establishes a formal connection to R\'{e}nyi DP \citep{mironov2017renyi} and $f$-divergence privacy \citep{barberPrivacyStatisticalRisk2014, bartheDifferentialPrivacyComposition2013}.
+Further comparisons to existing privacy definitions, including quantitative information flow \citep{alvimScienceQuantitativeInformation2020} and pufferfish privacy \citep{kiferPufferfishFrameworkMathematical2014}, are discussed in Appendix~\ref{app:relation}.